momaralx/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 0-current_working_directory: prints the absolute path name of the current working directory

 - 1-listit: lists the files in the directory

+- 2-bring_me_home: change the current directory to home

+- 3-listfiles: displays the current directory files in a long format